§ 1960. Public Safety Dispatcher Medical Evaluation.

 (1) A medical suitability declaration shall be submitted to the department that includes the following information:

 (A) The physician's, printed name, contact information and medical license number,

 (C) The date the evaluation was completed, and

-(D) A statement, signed by the physician, affirming that the candidate was evaluated in accordance with subsection 1960.
+(D) A statement, signed by the physician, affirming that the candidate was evaluated in accordance with Commission Regulation 1960.
 The statement shall include a determination of the candidate's medical suitability for performing as a public safety dispatcher.

 (2) The department shall maintain the medical suitability declaration in the candidate's background investigation file; the declaration shall be available to POST during compliance inspections.

 (3) The physician shall provide any additional information to the department that is necessary and appropriate for the hiring department, such as the candidate's job-relevant functional limitations, reasonable accommodation requirements, and potential risks posed by detected medical conditions.
 All information deemed medical in nature shall be maintained as a confidential medical record, separate from the background investigation file.